 - (a) The Shift Sergeant or other supervisor should be notified if it is anticipated that a juvenile may need to remain at the Foothill-De Anza Community College District Police Department more than four hours.
 This will enable the Shift Sergeant or other supervisor to ensure no juvenile is held at the Foothill-De Anza Community College District Police Department more than six hours. - (b) A staff member of the same sex shall supervise personal hygiene activities and care, such as changing clothing or using the restroom, without direct observation to allow for privacy. - (c) Personal safety checks and significant incidents/activities shall be noted on the log. - (d) Juveniles in custody are informed that they will be monitored at all times, except when using the toilet. - 1.
 There shall be no viewing devices, such as peep holes or mirrors, of which the juvenile is not aware. - 2.
-This does not apply to surreptitious and legally obtained recorded interrogations. - (e) Juveniles shall have reasonable access to toilets and wash basins (15 CCR 1143). - (f) Food shall be provided if a juvenile has not eaten within the past four hours or is otherwise in need of nourishment, including any special diet required for the health of the juvenile (15 CCR 1143). - (g) Juveniles shall have reasonable access to a drinking fountain or water (15 CCR 1143).
+This does not apply to surreptitious and legally obtained recorded interrogations. - (e) Juveniles shall have reasonable access to toilets and wash basins (15 CCR 1143).

-- (h) Juveniles shall have reasonable opportunities to stand and stretch, particularly if handcuffed or restrained in any way. - (i) Juveniles shall have privacy during family, guardian, and/or lawyer visits (15 CCR 1143). - (j) Juveniles shall be permitted to remain in their personal clothing unless the clothing is taken as evidence or is otherwise unsuitable or inadequate for continued wear while in custody (15 CCR 1143). - (k) Blankets shall be provided as reasonably necessary (15 CCR 1143). - 1.
-The supervisor should ensure that there is an adequate supply of clean blankets. - (I) Adequate shelter, heat, light, and ventilation should be provided without compromising security or enabling escape. - (m) Juveniles shall have adequate furnishings, including suitable chairs or benches. - (n) Juveniles shall have the right to the same number of telephone calls as an adult in temporary custody. - (o) No discipline may be administered to any juvenile, nor may juveniles be subjected to corporal or unusual punishment, humiliation, or mental abuse (15 CCR 1142).
+- (f) Juveniles shall be provided sanitary napkins, panty liners, and tampons as requested (15 CCR 1143). - (g) Food shall be provided if a juvenile has not eaten within the past four hours or is otherwise in need of nourishment, including any special diet required for the health of the juvenile (15 CCR 1143). - (h) Juveniles shall have reasonable access to a drinking fountain or water (15 CCR 1143). - (i) Juveniles shall have reasonable opportunities to stand and stretch, particularly if handcuffed or restrained in any way. - (j) Juveniles shall have privacy during family, guardian, and/or lawyer visits (15 CCR 1143). - (k) Juveniles shall be permitted to remain in their personal clothing unless the clothing is taken as evidence or is otherwise unsuitable or inadequate for continued wear while in custody (15 CCR 1143). - (I) Blankets shall be provided as reasonably necessary (15 CCR 1143). - 1.
+The supervisor should ensure that there is an adequate supply of clean blankets. - (m) Adequate shelter, heat, light, and ventilation should be provided without compromising security or enabling escape. - (n) Juveniles shall have adequate furnishings, including suitable chairs or benches. - (o) Juveniles shall have the right to the same number of telephone calls as an adult in temporary custody. - (p) Juveniles shall have access to language services (15 CCR 1143). - (g) Juveniles shall have access to disability services (15 CCR 1143). - (r) No discipline may be administered to any juvenile, nor may juveniles be subjected to corporal or unusual punishment, humiliation, or mental abuse (15 CCR 1142).